 - How many new features, lines of code or other integrations have been deployed by each build.

 - What is the actual time between the development (when it started) and test finalization?

 - Percentage and the total number of failures vs. successful tests.

 - The urgency to get the mobile app published.

 - Performance of automation.
 Do you need to tweak in something manually?

 Now, these metrics are valid for every regression of the app.
 Each and every time when source code is modified and a new build is deployed, it should be thoroughly tested.
 With test automation that’s not a challenge but really a smooth process that gets instant results without any manual intervention.

-Monitoring mobile apps, websites, APIs and all other relevant parts is also important.
-While the app may perform just fine there are other entities that doesn’t necessarily provide the same level of performance.
-Accurate performance analysis with the real data helps improving the overall development flow.
+Monitoring mobile apps, websites, APIs and all other relevant parts are also important.
+While the app may perform just fine there are other entities that don’t necessarily provide the same level of performance.
+Accurate performance analysis with the real data helps to improve the overall development flow.

 Comprehensive Dev&Test Process and Mobile App Delivery